dalesgit/dalesgit.github.io/relg101-s17/sacred-quest-morality.md

 ### Motivations
 - The problem of justification must also deal with motivations.
 - The ideal of many religious traditions is that one should do the right because it is right.
-- Yet many religious traditions promise that there will, at some time in the future, be rewards for good conduct and punishments for wrongdoing.
+- Yet many religious traditions promise that there will, at some time in the future, be **rewards for good conduct and punishments for wrongdoing**.
 - We must therefore ask what the role of appeals to rewards and punishments is in various instances of practical justification.